XEonAX/ANXRPG/GAME_DESIGN.md

 ### Combat System
 - **Team Composition**: 1-3 active characters, up to 3 reserve characters (6 total max)
-- **Turn Order**: Based on Speed/Agility stat between teams, but player chooses order within their team
+- **Turn Order**: Based on Speed/Agility stat between teams, but player chooses order within their team (one-time ordering at battle start)
+- **Multi-Action**: Characters can use multiple abilities in one turn if they have enough AP
 - **Victory Condition**: Defeat all enemies
-- **Defeat Condition**: All team members (active + reserve) are downed
+- **Defeat Condition**: All team members (active + reserve) are downed, or player accepts defeat
+- **Reserve System**:
-- **Reserve System**: When entire active team is downed, reserve team automatically swaps in
+  - When entire active team is downed, reserve team can swap in at the start of the next round
+  - Reserve characters retain their current HP/AP state when swapping
+  - Player can choose to accept defeat instead of swapping
+  - Manual swaps only allowed when primary team is wiped

 ### Action Points (AP) System
 - **Base Regeneration**: 3 AP per turn